exasol/public-knowledgebase/README.md

 ### update

 The process of installing intermediate releases such as bug fixes.
 For example, Exasol 7.0 to Exasol 7.1 or Exasol 7.1 to Exasol 7.1.1. products.
-If you wish to contribute to the knowledgebase, feel free to fork the repository and make a pull request with your changes.

-When creating new articles, please put all images in the respective 'images' folder and ensure that the image size does not exceed 1 MB.